Sonicwall Unveils TZ80: Empowers Service Providers To Deliver Comprehensive Security, Remote Access And Networking Solutions For Branch Offices And SO...

-Sonicwall Unveils TZ80: Empowers Service Providers To Deliver Comprehensive Security, Remote Access And Networking Solutions For Branch Offices And SOHO Media Outreach Newswire APAC
+data-text="SonicWall Unveils TZ80: Empowers Service Providers to Deliver Comprehensive Security, Remote Access and Networking Solutions for Branch Offices and SOHO" data-link=" Unveils TZ80: Empowers Service Providers to Deliver Comprehensive Security, Remote Access and Networking Solutions for Branch Offices and SOHO" class="whatsapp">Shar

+More Than a Firewall: SonicWall Introduces Integrated Cybersecurity platform with TZ80 as the Core of the Market's Next-Gen SOHO Solution, Featuring: Industry-First Warranties, Cloud Native VPN, Firewall Management and Flexible Pricing

 The SonicWall TZ80 combines performance and price and provides industry leading networking and security capabilities, with advanced threat protection at a low total cost of ownership (TCO), making TZ80 ideal for branch offices with remote workers, SOHO, IoT, and businesses with small form-factor requirements.
 This best-in-class firewall platform features built-in integration with cloud-native zero trust network access (ZTNA) and VPN as a service (VPNaaS) for hybrid environments and is backed by world-class technical support, available firewall management and network monitoring, and an industry-first cyber threat warranty.